 Who We Are

 National Louis University is one of the oldest and most progressive universities in Chicago.
-We offer more than 60 undergraduate and graduate degree programs through three colleges: the National College of Education, the College of Management and Business and the College of Arts and Sciences.
-We are best known as a “teacher of teachers,” conferring more graduate education degrees than any other university in Illinois.
-We are also one of the most diverse universities in the Midwest, helping students of all ages and backgrounds achieve their personal and professional goals.
+We offer more than 60 undergraduate and graduate degree programs through two colleges: the National College of Education and the College of Professional Studies and Advancement.
+Best known as a 'teacher of teachers," we are also one of the most diverse universities in the Midwest, helping students of all ages and backgrounds achieve their personal and professional goals.

 - NLU at a Glance – Get the facts about NLU